Updated: September 8, 2021

 Will CBD Oil Get You High?

 Some people want to avoid potential THC intoxication by purchasing CBD isolates or broad spectrum CBD.
-What they do not realize is that even with THC in it, full spectrum hemp extract appear to get people high.
+What they do not realize is that even with THC in it, full spectrum hemp extract doesn't get people high.
 That's because CBD may inhibit THC from bonding to the ECS receptors in the brain.

 The effects of CBD derived from hemp are more in line with a non-psychoactive overall wellness supplement, rather than a recreational drug experience.
 Legal full spectrum CBD hemp oil should have a percentage of less than 0.3 THC content, not enough to get anyone "high."